-The Swedish manufacturer, up to now develop solutions with Citilog partner, with this purchase strengthens its proposal of analysis technology of IP-based video for the sector of transport and traffic management.
+The Swedish manufacturer, so far a solution development partner with Citilog, strengthens with this purchase its proposal for IP video analysis technology for the transport and traffic management sector.

-The acquisition of Citilog on the part of Axis, so far partners in technology development focused on the management of traffic as the solution joint SmartCam, based on the Q1615-E network camera and Citilog software, It responds to the strategy of the Swedish manufacturer to strengthen its business of video monitoring in real-time for safety in transportation and traffic management.
+The acquisition of Citilog on the part of Axis, so far technology development partners focused on traffic management as the joint SmartCam solution, based on the Q1615-E network camera and Citilog software, responds to the Swedish manufacturer's strategy of strengthening its real-time video monitoring business for transport safety and traffic management.

-Citilog, based in Paris with offices in United States, Hong Kong and Spain, It has a staff of about thirty employees who developed video analysis tools in real time, and sensors for monitoring of transport, such as automatic incident detection, collection of data from traffic and control of intersection.
+Citilog, based in Paris and offices in the United States, Hong Kong and Spain, has a workforce of about thirty employees who develop real-time video analysis tools and sensors for transport surveillance, such as automatic incident detection, traffic data collection and intersection control.

-Both companies have developed SmartCam (more details at Digital Security Magazine), intelligent network video solution for traffic and transport management centers help improve traffic with maximum fluidity flows, from situations of reaches, withholdings and stopped vehicles, to serious accidents or extremely adverse weather conditions, with the aim of improving road safety and limit risks.
+Both companies have developed SmartCam (more details on Digital Security Magazine), a smart network video solution to help traffic and transportation management centers improve traffic flows with maximum fluidity, from reachful situations, holds and vehicles standing, up to serious accidents or extremely adverse weather conditions, with the aim of improving road safety and limiting risks.

-Citilog products are used around the world to monitor the roads, tunnels, bridges and other road infrastructure, as well as the operations of city traffic, so that the operators can expedite the response time and redirect traffic more efficiently.
+Citilog products are used around the world to monitor roads, Tunnels, bridges and other road infrastructure works, as well as the city's traffic operations, so operators can speed up response time and redirect traffic more efficiently.

-Under the terms of the acquisition announced by Mauritsson, Citilog will continue for the time being operating independently, "since we will take our time to develop a strategy in the long run and experience of teams in order to give the best possible support to our partners and end customers".
+Under the terms of the acquisition announced by Mauritsson, Citilog will continue to operate independently for the time being, "as we will take our time to develop a long-term strategy and team experience with the aim of providing the best possible support to our partners and end customers".

-The Steering Axis has also clarified that this acquisition has the blessing of Canon, owner for a year from the Swedish manufacturer, "a clear position of placing at the highest level in the network video surveillance market Axis brand that always said, and this includes acquisitions of this type".
+Axis' executive has also clarified that this acquisition is welcomed by Canon, owner for a year of the Swedish manufacturer, "which has always expressed a clear position to place the Axis brand at the highest level in the network video surveillance market, and this includes acquisitions of this kind".

 Did you like this article?

-Subscribe to our RSS feed and you will lose nothing in.
+Subscribe to our RSS feed And you won't miss anything.